Automations

 Now that you are well versed in triggering different build types in Appflow, it's time to automate builds.

 Automations enable you and your team to utilize Appflow's full CI/CD powers.
-You can create automations that trigger native builds and web builds each time your team checks in new code to a given branch and you can even configure them to use different environments and native configurations so that you can build different versions of your app for development, staging, and production.
+You can create automations that trigger native builds and web builds each time your team checks in new code to a given branch.
+You can even configure them to use different environments and native configurations so that you can build different versions of your app for development, staging, and production.

 Creating an Automation

-The automation will trigger an Android Debug build every time you push code to the master git branch.
+Let's create an automation that triggers an Android debug build each time you push code to the main git branch.
 To get started, navigate to the Automate

 tab within the starter app and click the New Automation